 Scholarships for UK PhD study are available to students from the following countries: Bangladesh, Cameroon, The Gambia, Kenya, Kiribati, Lesotho, Malawi, Mozambique, Nigeria, Pakistan, Rwanda, Sierra Leone, Solomon Islands, Tanzania, Tuvalu, Uganda, Vanuatu, Zambia.

-If you are interested in applying for a Commonwealth scholarship, then you will need to supported by your home country’s nominating body.
+If you are interested in applying for a Commonwealth Scholarship, then you will need to be supported by your home country’s nominating body.
 Full details are available on the Commonwealth website.